-My prime resolution for 2018 was to read one book by an author from each of the still 28 EU member states.
+My prime resolution for 2018 is to read one book by an author from each of the still 28 EU member states.
 I called this reading project ‘EU still 28’.
-You can know more about it at its dedicated page.
+You can know more about it on its dedicated page.
 So far, I’ve read 12 out of the 28 books on my previously established list.
-I’m not halfway through yet, but since I’ve read a few books aside from this project, I’m confident that I can still complete it before the year comes to an end.
+I’m not halfway through yet, but since I’ve read a few books not included in this project, I’m confident that I can still complete it before the year comes to an end.

-At the beginning of the year, I hoped to read 35 books in 2018.
+At the beginning of the year, I was hoping to read 35 books in 2018.
 Thus far, I’ve read 18 and am almost finishing another.
 So, I’m pretty sure I’ll manage to comply with my reading challenge and may even surpass it.

 I have been far more consistent regarding my monthly favourites.
-I published a post about my favourite books, films, TV series, music, etc., every month so far.
+I’ve published a post about my favourite books, films, TV series, music, etc. every month so far.